M139 bomblet: Tests involving the M139

 The M139 bomblet was used by the U.S. Army in at least two instances of chemical weapons testing.
-In 1967 there were two series of tests which sought to learn the effects of Sarin dropped in the bomblets over two different types of forest environment.
+In 1967 there were two series of tests which sought to learn the effects of sarin dropped in the bomblets over two different types of forest environment.
 The first series of tests, known as Green Mist, took place March 25–April 24, 1967.
-Conducted in Hawaii, the purpose of the tests was to ascertain the effect of Sarin-filled M139s being dropped and disseminated over a canopy of rain forest.
-The Hawaii tests used both sarin nerve agent and the simulant methylacetoacetate.
+Conducted in Hawaii, the purpose of the tests was to ascertain the effect of sarin-filled M139s being dropped and disseminated over a canopy of rain forest.
+The Hawaii tests used both sarin nerve agent and the simulant methyl acetoacetate.

 Another test using the M139 took place at the Gerstle River test site, near Fort Greely, Alaska, from June to July 1967.
-The purpose of these tests was to determine the effectiveness of Sarin-filled M139 and BLU-19/B23 bomblets when dropped from a SADEYE dispenser in a summer forest environment.
+The purpose of these tests was to determine the effectiveness of sarin-filled M139 and BLU-19/B23 bomblets when dropped from a SADEYE dispenser in a summer forest environment.
 The tests were collectively known as "Dew Point".
 Both 1967 testing operations were overseen by the U.S. Army's Deseret Test Center.
 Both M139 tests were part of Project 112.